liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/12-leveraging-docker/03-configuring-a-docker-container.markdown

 You can do this by applying files (and their accompanying folder structures, if necessary) to your workspace's `configs/docker` folder.
-This folder is treated as your Liferay Home for Docker development; you add additional files that overlay your workspace's `configs/common` folder and your @product@ container's default configuration.
+This folder is treated as your Liferay Home for Docker development; you add additional files that overlay your workspace's `configs/common` folder and your @sharepoint@ container's default configuration.

 As an example, you'll enable the